Emomali Rahmon: Early politics

-Presidency
+Presidency (1994–present)

-In 1994, a new constitution reestablished the presidency.
+In 1994, a new constitution re-established the presidency.
 Rahmon was elected to the post on 6 November 1994 and sworn in ten days later.
 During the civil war that lasted from 1992 to 1997, Rahmon's rule was opposed by the United Tajik Opposition.
 As many as 100,000 people died during the war.
-He survived an assassination attempt on 30 April 1997 in Khujand, as well as two attempted coups in August 1997 and in November 1998.
+He survived an assassination attempt on 30 April 1997 in Khujand, as well as two attempted coups in August 1997 and November 1998.

-Following constitutional changes, he was reelected on 6 November 1999 to a seven-year term, officially taking 97% of the vote.
-On 22 June 2003, he won a referendum that would allow him to run for two more consecutive seven-year terms after his term expired in 2006.
-The opposition alleges that this amendment was hidden in a way that verged upon electoral fraud.
-Rahmon was reelected to a seven-year term in a controversial election on 6 November 2006, with about 79% of the vote, according to the official results.
-On 6 November 2013, he was reelected for the second seven-year term in office, with about 84% of the vote, in an election that the Organization for Security and Co-operation in Europe said lacked "genuine choice and meaningful pluralism".
-In October 2020, he was once again re-elected as president for a fifth term with a margin of 90.92%, amid allegations of fraud.
+Following constitutional changes, he was re-elected on 6 November 1999 to a seven-year term, officially taking 97% of the vote.

+On 22 June 2003, a referendum was passed allowing him to run for two more consecutive seven-year terms after his term expired in 2006.
+Rahmon was re-elected to a seven-year term in a controversial election on 6 November 2006, with about 79% of the vote, according to official results.

+In a diplomatic cable that was leaked in 2010, the United States ambassador in Tajikistan reported that Rahmon and his family controlled the country's major businesses, including the largest bank.
+On 6 November 2013, he was re-elected for with about 84% of the vote, in an election process which the Organization for Security and Co-operation in Europe said lacked "genuine choice and meaningful pluralism".

+In December 2015, a law passed by Tajikistan's parliament gave Rahmon the title "Founder of Peace and National Unity – Leader of the Nation" (Асосгузори сулҳу ваҳдати миллӣ – Пешвои миллат).
+The "Leader of the Nation" component is used frequently as a shorter title.
+In addition to granting Rahmon lifelong immunity from prosecution, the law also gave him a number of other lifelong privileges, including veto powers over all major state decisions, the freedom to address the nation and parliament on all matters he deems important, and the privilege of attending all government meetings and parliament sessions.

 On 22 May 2016, a nationwide referendum approved a number of changes to the country's constitution.
-One of the main changes lifted the limit on presidential terms, effectively allowing Rahmon to stay in power for as many terms as he wishes.
-Other key changes outlawed faith-based political parties, thus finalizing the removal of the outlawed Islamic Revival Party from Tajikistan's politics, and reduced the minimum eligibility age for presidential candidates from 35 to 30, enabling Rahmon's older son, Rustam Emomali, to run for president any time after 2017.
-In January 2017, Rustam Emomali was appointed Mayor of Dushanbe, a key position, which some analysts see as the next step to the top of the government.
+Among the main changes were the removal of presidential term limits for Rahmon, a ban on religious political parties such as the Islamic Renaissance Party, and the reduction of the minimum eligibility age for presidential candidates from 35 to 30, enabling Rahmon's older son, Rustam Emomali, to run for president any time after 2017.
+In January 2017, Rustam was appointed Mayor of Dushanbe, the country's largest city and capital.

-Tajikistan under Rahmon is a neopatrimonial regime, characterized by a high degree of clientelism, corruption, and poor governance.
-In a diplomatic cable that was leaked in 2010, the U.S. ambassador in Tajikistan, reported that Rahmon and his family control the country's major businesses, including the largest bank.
 In November 2018, Rahmon launched a hydroelectric station to solve energy problems.

-Role in War on Terror

-In July 2021, over 1,000 Afghan troops and civilians fled to Tajikistan after the Taliban insurgents took control of many parts of Afghanistan.
+In October 2020, he was once again re-elected as president for a fifth term with a margin of 90.92%, amid fraud allegations.
+In July 2021, over 1,000 Afghan troops and civilians fled to Tajikistan after Taliban insurgents took control of many parts of Afghanistan.
 In response, Rahmon ordered 20,000 reserve servicemen of the country's Ground Forces to be sent to the Afghan–Tajik border.